aleixop/clean_amplicon_datasets/README.md

 ### Chimera removal

-This step detects chimeras by looking for the 2 parents that originated them.
+This step detects chimeras (bimeras) by looking for the 2 parents that originated them.
 It consists of 2 rounds of blast.
 The first one maps the first 180 bp of each sequence against the complete sequences and looks for exact matches.
 For each query, it keeps the subject with highest rank.
 This is done by script `process_chimeras_1.R`:

 ```
 usage: process_chimeras_1.R [--] [--help] [--seqtab SEQTAB] [--blast